You’ve heard the news – mortgage rates hit yet another record low this week, the 12th of 2020, and don’t appear to be going up anytime soon.

 And it actually gets even better the more you shop.
 Sure, it’s no fun, but neither is paying a sky-high mortgage payment.

-Don’t complain about the higher rates if you haven’t put in the time to shop.
+Don’t complain about the rates not being as low as you heard if you haven’t put in the time to shop.

 2. Improve Your Credit

 Also a cliché in the mortgage industry, but a very real and important tip.
 It’s no secret that those with higher credit scores gain access to lower interest rates.

 So if you’re not doing your absolute best credit score-wise, you’re doing yourself a disservice.
 Take the time to work on your credit if it’s not where it should be.

 Generally, a 760+ FICO score is sufficient to obtain the lowest mortgage rates possible, at least when it comes to your credit score.